 Some people chase sunsets.
 Others chase chillies.

-If you’re the kind of person who adds hot sauce before even tasting the food, who checks the heat rating before the ingredients, who secretly takes pride in not crying during a curry, this one’s for you.
+If you’re the kind of person who adds hot sauce before even tasting the food, who checks the heat rating instead of the ingredients, and who secretly takes pride in surviving the spiciest Indian curry without breaking a sweat, this one’s for you.

 Because not everyone gets it, do they?
 The thrill of that slow burn, the way your lips tingle, the little high you get when your food is dangerously close to being too spicy.
-It’s not about showing off (well, not always), it’s about feeling alive.
+It’s not always about showing off — it’s about feeling alive and tasting adventure.

-So, whether you're googling Indian takeaway near me at 9 pm with watery eyes and a growling stomach, or debating which fiery dish to try at the best Indian restaurant London has to offer, these 10 spicy legends will hit the spot, hard.
+So, whether you're searching for “spicy Indian dishes near me” at 9 pm or debating which fiery dish to try at the best Indian restaurant London has to offer, these 10 hot and spicy Indian dishes will hit the spot — hard.

 1. Phaal Curry: The Final Boss of Spice